Yukesh432/transformer-model/readme.md

 ### Why In-context Learning Works?

 Studies have shown that, the ability to perform few-shot learning in transformer models without changing the weights depends on various factors.
-In-context learning capabilities in transformer models depends upon training data distribution,
+In-context learning capabilities in transformer models depends upon training data distributional properties,

 ### Model Compression Techniques